 Kakurin-tei Tea House

-Kakurin-tei Tea House (隔林亭, Kakurin-tei) is a serene cultural treasure nestled within the peaceful grounds of Saga's Kono Park.
-Originally built in 1846 for Lord Nabeshima Naomasa, the feudal lord of Saga, it served as a guesthouse to welcome important visitors.
-The building was lost to fire in 1874 but was faithfully reconstructed in 1989 using historical records and photographs.
+Kakurin-tei Tea House (隔林亭, Kakurin-tei) is a serene cultural gem nestled within the tranquil grounds of Saga’s Kono Park.
+Originally constructed in 1846 for Lord Nabeshima Naomasa, the feudal lord of Saga, the tea house was designed as a guesthouse to host important visitors.
+Unfortunately, the building was destroyed by fire in 1874.
+However, it was meticulously reconstructed in 1989, based on historical records and photographs, allowing visitors to experience the same architectural beauty and charm that once graced the era.

 Hours and Fees